avilior/fake/README.md

  The merged updated this file with these comments.

- 4. I will then push a change from local to the remote
+ 4. I will then push a change from local to the remote After doing a push I can see the how the round trip is working.
+You can make a suggestion on the PR, commit it and on the local you can pull down the changes.
 # Specifically

 - learning about PRs